This post may contain affiliate links. Read my whole disclosure here.

 Managing screen time for kids is not only about quantity, but also about quality.

-We tested many educational apps in the last months, but many of them were disappointing.
+We tested many online apps and resources in the last few years, but many of them were disappointing.
 Either the quality of the content was bad, or the app was not fun enough to offer the kids an engaging experience.

-Luckily, last year we discovered two educational apps that both my son and I loved!
+Luckily, we also discovered a few resources that both my son and I loved!

 I love the idea of holding a book in my hands and reading it to my kids while cuddling on the couch, but this app is a great addition to our regular storytime.

-Kids can use the app to read the book on their own or listen to someone reading them.
+Kids can use the app to read the books on their own or listen to someone reading them.
 This is great for both practicing reading and discovering awesome new stories.